sarahxchacko/memory_managment/README.md

 # memory_managment
-Group Members: Rebecca Bakare, Sarah Chacko
+Group Members: Sarah Chacko, Rebecca Bakare

 Files:
-  proj2code.c = the C code
+  ---------.c = the C code
   README.txt = the readme file with all the necessary info

 Compilation & Running:
-  Use this compilation line: gcc -std=c99 proj2code.c -o proj2code
+  Use this compilation line: -------
-  Execute the file using the line: ./proj2code
+  Execute the file using the line: -------

 Resources:
 https://www.youtube.com/watch?v=yoj064PZCsQ